abiolaogu/tdb-fork/docs/videos/README.md

-# TDB+ Video Training Series
+# LumaDB Video Training Series

 ## Complete Video Course Library

-This directory contains scripts and outlines for the TDB+ video training series.
+This directory contains scripts and outlines for the LumaDB video training series.
 Videos are designed to be 5-15 minutes each, covering specific topics in depth.

 ---